mappls-api/mappls-rest-apis/mappls-snapToRoad-api/readme.md

 ### Route and Navigation

 Snap-To-Road API, snaps given GPS points to the road network in the most plausible way.
 Maximum number of points are limited to 100 only.
-Snap to Road API is supported for [238 countries](https://github.com/Mappls-api/mapmyindia-rest-api/blob/master/docs/countryISO.md) via the region parameter.
+Snap to Road API is supported for [238 countries](https://github.com/mappls-api/mappls-rest-apis/blob/main/docs/countryISO.md) via the region parameter.

 #### Note
 1. The request might result multiple sub-traces.
 2. Large jumps in the timestamps (> 60s) or improbable transitions lead to trace splits if a complete matching could not be found.
 3. The algorithm might not be able to match all points.
 Outliers are removed if they cannot be matched successfully.

-## Security Type
+## Getting Access

-- License key based authentication
-- IP/domain based whitelisting
+Before using the API in the your solution, please ensure that the related access is enabled in the [Mappls Console](https://auth.mappls.com/console/), within your app - be it for Mobile OR Web or Cloud integration.

+1. Copy and paste the key from your `credentials` section from your API [keys](https://auth.mappls.com/console/) into the `access_token` query parameter.
+    - Your static key can be secured by whitelisting its usage for particular IPs (in case of cloud app usage) OR a set of domains (in case of a web app)
+    - Your static key obtained from your Console is to be passed as a query parameter: `access_token`.

+## Authentication Object - `access_token` mandatory query parameter.

+-  `access_token`: "hklmgbwzrxncdyavtsuojqpiefrbhqplnm".

 ## Input Method